Maharashtra: 13 power units shut amid coal shortage, residents asked to use electricity judiciously

 Coal shortage in states

 Coal generates about 70% of India’s electricity.
-Shortages of the fuel have left multiple states with supply enough to generate power only for a few days.
+Shortages of it have left multiple states with supply enough to generate power only for a few days.
 In a normal situation, states have a stock for 15 to 30 days.

-Delhi Power Minister Satyendar Jain on Monday said that most of the city’s plants have a shortage and stocks are left for about three days.
+Delhi Power Minister Satyendar Jain on Monday said that most of the city’s plants are experiencing a shortage and that stocks are left only for about three days.

 “NTPC [National Thermal Power Corporation Limited] capped production capacity of its plants to 55%,” he told ANI.
 “Earlier we used to get 4,000 megawatts of electricity but now we are not getting even half of that.”

-On Saturday, Jain had said there may be a blackout in Delhi in the next two days unless coal supply to power plants increases.
+On Saturday, Jain had said there might be a blackout in Delhi in the next two days unless coal supply to power plants increased.
 The minister said that coal-fired power plants supplying electricity to the Capital need to store at least one month’s stock of coal, but the city’s reserve will last for only for a day.

 Delhi Deputy Chief Minister Manish Sisodia on Sunday said the central government was refusing to recognise the impending power crisis in India.
 “When we had an oxygen crisis, they [the Bharatiya Janata Party-led Centre] kept saying there was no such crisis,” he said, according to NDTV.
 “The coal situation is similar.
 We have a crisis today.”

-Sisodia’s comments came on the day when Union Power Minister RK Singh claimed that there was no coal shortage and sufficient power was available in the country.
+However, Sisodia’s comments came on a day Union Power Minister RK Singh claimed that there was no coal shortage and that sufficient power was available in the country.
 Singh accused Tata Power and Gas Authority of India Limited of causing “unnecessary panic” about power outages.
 The Union minister said that India had coal reserves for the next four to five days.

-Last week, the power minister had himself indicated that coal shortages in India could last six months.
+But last week, the power minister had himself indicated that coal shortages in India could last six months.

 The Union power minister’s claim came even as five states and Delhi announced steps to reduce their power consumption amid a shortage of coal supply in the country and fear of blackouts.